Christians And Mental Illness

 Over forty-three million Americans suffer from mental health issues.
 This can range from well-known conditions like anxiety and depression to less familiar ones like obsessive-compulsive disorder (OCD) and Post Traumatic Stress Disorder (PTSD).

 Unfortunately, Christians are not spared mental illness simply because of their faith.
 In fact, there have been many notable Christians that struggled with a mental health condition.
 Some of these famous names include Charles Spurgeon, Mother Teresa, and David Brainerd.
+Their stories remind us that Christians and mental illness have coexisted for centuries.

 These spiritual giants are not the only ones.
 There are multiple accounts of those who suffered from mental health issues within the pages of Scripture as well.
 Some of these mighty people of faith include Elijah, Hannah, Job, Hagar, and King David.